 41. Try Arepas

-This is a Colombian and Venezuelan food that you must try at a street stall – especially after coming home from the bar.
-This popular snack is made from ground maize flour and can be served whole, or cut in half to make a little sandwich / pocket.
+This is a Colombian and Venezuelan food that you must try at a street stall — especially after coming home from the bar.
+This popular snack is made from ground maize flour and can be served whole, or cut in half to make a little sandwich/pocket.
 Arepas are usually filled with beans, cheese, avocado, or meat.
+The best part?
+They only cost around $1.

 42. Go White Water Rafting